mrehere/easer/README.md

 Attributes:
 moodId: Unique identifier for each mood entry
-moodRating: Numerical representation of the user's mood (e.g., 1-5 scale)
 createdAt: Date and time when the mood entry was recorded

 ### Endpoints